 Was there some small way I could reduce the number of plastic bottles I send to the landfill?
 We recycle here at home, but that didn’t seem to be the answer.
 As I was quenching my thirst, yes, from a plastic water bottle, it came to me.
 Tap water.
 Free Flowing.
 Inexpensive.
 For two weeks, I reused my last plastic water bottle filling it with tap water.
 Not very tasty.

 After discussing my options with some friends and doing just a bit of research I decided to filter my water at home.
 I bought a Brita Water Filtering System.
 For a mere $16.00 investment, I could filter my water.
 At a buck a bottle from the market, I could have my Brita paid off in just over 2 weeks.
 And, I can earn rewards for every Brita purchase.
 Now that’s good water and good sense.
 My morning coffee tastes better too.

 If you haven’t already started reducing the number of plastic water bottles you use, I hope you will join me in this endeavor to reduce waste and Save Our Oceans.

-To see images of our Giant Pacific Garbage Patch and learn its effects on our ocean and the beautiful creatures that live in and around it, open the link below.
+To see images of our Great Pacific Garbage Patch and learn its effects on our ocean and the beautiful creatures that live in and around it, open the link below.
 These photos speak for themselves.

 Please help keep the Pacific clean.